sidsatya/aithesis/README.md

 # Relevant Files
 1. `THESIS.pdf`: The actual paper itself!
-2. `Healthcare Data + Regressions.ipynb`: Contains the main data cleaning code as well as code used to output tables and figures used in the paper.
+2. `healthcare_data_regressions.ipynb`: Contains the main data cleaning code as well as code used to output tables and figures used in the paper.
 3. `aipatent_cleaning.ipynb`: Contains data cleaning for OECD data regarding the number of AI-related patents over time
-4. `ONET Tasks.ipynb`: Constructs Tables regarding the number of tasks that are affected by each AI-related impact for each occupation of interest.
+4. `onet_tasks.ipynb`: Constructs Tables regarding the number of tasks that are affected by each AI-related impact for each occupation of interest.
 5. `olsregs.Rmd`: R notebook containing OLS regressions that I ran.
 6. `didregs.Rmd`: R notebook containing the Difference-in-Difference regressions that I ran